clojars/clojars-web/README.md

     mkdir -p data
     rm -f data/dev_db
     gunzip -c clojars-test-data.sql.gz | sqlite3 data/dev_db

+After this you should still run `lein migrate` to update the db schema to the latest version.

 If you want all the actual jar files as well you can grab them via [rsync](http://github.com/ato/clojars-web/wiki/Data).